-Mr. Scott Saarheim, Marine Transportation Department, is the current Cal Maritime CFA Chapter President.
+Aparna Sinha, Department of Culture and Communication, is the current Cal Maritime CFA Chapter President.

 California Maritime Academy Foundation

 The California Maritime Academy Foundation is the philanthropic arm of the Academy.
 It is a 501-c-3 charitable corporation and all gifts to it are tax deductible.
 Its mission is to encourage charitable gift support, through cash and materials, for the benefit of the faculty, cadets and alumni of California State University Maritime Academy.